Nneka-Mallo/zero_day/README.md

-README.md for zero day vagrant project
+README.md for zero day vagrant project.
+It is an optional task.